Anthony-Calderaro/calderarrow/README.md

 That branch automatically runs `npm run build` before deployments, which will rebuild new pages and update the rss feed.
 If deploying from another branch, ensure to run it manually, first.

+## Analytics
+My homepage uses the default [Vercel Analytics](https://vercel.com/docs/analytics/quickstart?framework=nextjs#add-the-analytics-component-to-your-app) component.
+This was primarily done to test our Vercel's product offerings, and is also where it is deployed.

 ## Some Todos:

 - [Redesign](https://adityatelange.github.io/hugo-PaperMod/archives/) the cards for each blog post